mozbugbox/liferea-plugin-studio/README.md

   shorcut keys using `Accels` plugin.
 * Search Better: Tweak the search on feedlist and itemlist treeview.
 * Search PinYin: Use PinYin to search in feedlist and itemlist treeview.
+* MobileMode: Helper plugin for using Liferea on mobile phones.

 # Dependency
 * Liferea: version >= 1.12.3